 “I’m really interested in architectural design, and the design concepts of EQ Tower are quite unique, particularly in the use of glass in the building.
 Now that it is built, EQ Tower stands out in the Melbourne skyline,” said Vaughn.

-He has since settled on this property, and taken on a three-year short-term tenant rental agreement with Ironfish Property Management.
-Vaughn is very happy overall with his investment experience and performance so far.
+Vaughn has since settled on this property, and is enjoying an excellent rental yield above market average.
+He is very happy overall with his investment experience and performance so far.

-“People are often concerned about the rental yield of apartments, but in my experience, including EQ Tower, the off-the-plan apartments I have purchased through Ironfish have all been high yield,” he said.
+“People are often concerned about the rental yield of apartments, but in my experience, including EQ Tower, the off-the-plan apartments I have purchased through Ironfish have all been good yield,” he said.

 THE GOAL OF EARLY RETIREMENT